Small Town Feel with Global Connections

 NON-MOTORIZED TRANSPORTATION NETWORK

-- The Battle Creek Linear Park offers over 20 miles of paved pathways that wind through the city, wooded areas, open fields, parks, rivers, and even some commercial areas for walking, jogging, cycling, and skating.
+- The Battle Creek Linear Park offers over 20 miles of paved pathway that winds through the city, wooded areas, open fields, parks, rivers, and even some commercial areas for walking, jogging, cycling, and skating.